Keep Quiet (film)

-Keep Quiet is a 2016 biographical documentary film about Hungarian politician Csanád Szegedi, known for his anti-semitic comments and membership in the radical nationalist party Jobbik, who later discovered he was Jewish.
+Keep Quiet is a 2016 biographical documentary film about Hungarian politician Csanád Szegedi, known for his antisemitic comments and membership in the radical nationalist party Jobbik, who later discovered he was Jewish.
 The British-made film includes interviews with Szegedi, his grandmother who was a former Auschwitz concentration camp survivor and archive footage.

 On 14 April 2016 the film premiered at the Tribeca Film Festival in the World Documentary Competition.

 Synopsis

-Csanád Szegedi was a member of the Hungarian radical nationalist Jobbik party, who espoused anti-semitic rhetoric.
+Csanád Szegedi was a member of the Hungarian radical nationalist Jobbik party, who espoused antisemitic rhetoric.
 He was a founder of the Magyar Gárda (Hungarian Guard), a now-banned paramilitary wing of Jobbik.
 Then came a revelation which changed his life: Szegedi's maternal grandparents were Jewish and his grandmother a survivor of Auschwitz concentration camp who, fearing further persecution, had hidden her religious background.

 The film follows Szegedi's on his three-year journey to embrace Judaism, forced to confront his family's past, his wrongdoing, and his country's turbulent history.
 But is this change a genuine process of reparation and spiritual awakening, or is he a desperate man with nowhere to turn?

 Reception

 The film received positive reviews from critics.
-Frank Scheck from The Hollywood Reporter wrote, "Be prepared to talk about it after," and called the film "[An] amazing story...
+Frank Scheck from The Hollywood Reporter wrote, "Be prepared to talk about it after," and called the film "[An] amazing story....
 Should provoke strong controversy upon its theatrical release.
 It's fascinating throughout."
 Daniel Walber from NonFics called the film "[a] powerful narrative of repentance."

 Keep Quiet was featured in "The 10 Best Movies at the 2016 Tribeca Film Festival" in Time Out New York.
 "If you want a controversial fest title, this is it."
 Jewish Week commented: "A superb piece of nonfiction filmmaking, telling a story of import with grace and intelligence."
 Slant Magazine wrote, "The filmmakers astutely reveal how a culture can eat another alive and somehow live with itself."